Biologists use the word habitat to describe the physical places that wild creatures need in which to find food, rest, breed, and rear young.

 Helping Woodcock

-The different regional initiatives -- in the Northern Forest, the New England/Mid-Atlantic Coast, the Appalachian Mountains, the Lower Great Lakes, and other areas in the woodcock's breeding and winter ranges -- will boost the timberdoodle population by providing the birds with the habitat crucial to their life's needs.
+The different Regional Initiatives -- in the Northern Forest, the New England/Mid-Atlantic Coast, the Appalachian Mountains, the Upper and Lower Great Lakes, and other areas in the woodcock's breeding and winter ranges -- are boosting the timberdoodle population by providing the birds with the habitats crucial to their life's needs.